awray3/music_clf/README.md

 This project was inspired by the [FMA dataset](https://github.com/mdeff/fma), though due to technical issues with this dataset I decided to instead use the GTZAN dataset.

+You can find the deployed web app on Heroku: [https://music-clf.herokuapp.com/](https://music-clf.herokuapp.com/)

 # Usage

-Follow these steps if you wish to use these scripts on your own machine.
+Follow these steps if you wish to try out the code on your own machine.

 ## Environment Setup